 A stock split is a corporate action in which a company divides its existing shares into multiple shares of a smaller price.
 The primary goal of a stock split is to increase the number of outstanding shares while decreasing the price per share.
 This process does not affect the company’s market capitalisation or total value.

-A company generally announces a stock split to make it cheaper to buy and thereby making it more affordable for a small retail investor.
-This not only increases the demand for the stock but also provides the company with liquidity (or cash in hand).
+A company generally announces a stock split to make it cheaper to buy, making it more affordable for a small retail investor.
+It increases the demand for the stock and provides the company with liquidity (or cash in hand).

 - Demand for stock increases.

 - Share price: First decreases and then gradually starts to increase.

 - Earning Per Share and dividend decrease.

 A stock split is a process that involves dividing a company's existing shares into a larger number of new shares with a lower price.
 Here's how it typically works: